 Enticing is the word for that beautiful glossy glaze over these lamb chops.
 That glaze brought an addictive hint of sweetness that complemented well with the lamb together with the small pinch of chilli.
 It’s the kind of flavour combo that leaves you to keep wanting more.
 Though I must say, after the amazing dim sums and wagyu, we felt the lamb chops were comparatively underwhelming.
 Don’t get me wrong, it was still good, but just wasn’t a “wow” dish.

 Razor Clams Rice Hot Pot

-Molten Chocolate Cake
+Molten Chocolate Fondant